taralli-labs/taralli-protocol/contracts/docs/universal_bombetta_spec.md

 requests that commit to this bombetta market.
 The main thing of note is the verification logic, as there is no specific function signature or verifier contract enshrined in the contract which means the requester must commit to all the specifics the provider must adhere to when submitting a proof in the resolution process.
-Namely, the verifier details, which allow the market to verify the submitted public inputs/commitments (if needed) match the ones commited to by the requester and then make the call to the verification contract's verifying function using the opaqueSubmission data to assert proof validity before the eth and token transfer logic is determined (reward or slash).
+Namely, the verifier details, which allow the market to verify the submitted inputs/commitments (if needed) match the ones commited to by the requester and then make the call to the verification contract's verifying function using the opaqueSubmission data to assert proof validity before the eth and token transfer logic is determined (reward or slash).

 ## Constants & Storage

 ```solidity
 // Canonical Permit2 contract
 IPermit2 public immutable PERMIT2;
 // permit2 permitWitnessTransferFrom() type hashes